 One pot pasta recipes can also work well for meal prep, either by assembling the ingredients ahead so that you do not need to chop or measure on cook day, or by cooking ahead and reheating leftovers.

-Today I am sharing four one pot pasta recipes that can be assembled ahead and stored in the fridge or freezer as ‘freezer packs’.
+Today I am sharing four pasta recipes that can be assembled ahead and stored in the fridge or freezer as ‘freezer packs’.
 When you are ready to cook, simply thaw, dump into the pot, add pasta + stock, and cook!

 Reasons you’ll ♡ one pot pasta freezer packs